 We’re passionate about instilling our passion for art in the young generation.
 Our Young Fine Artist competition sees school children recreate work from their favourite artist at their local Castle Fine Art gallery.
 We teach them about the history of the artists, along with their inspirations and techniques – which then inspires pupils as they undergo their own art studies at school.

 Previous winners include 11-year-old Sultanah Alghamdi from Pleasant Street Primary School in Liverpool, who created a fantastic representation of a piece by best-selling artist John Myatt.
 Her art was hung on the walls alongside Ronnie Wood and Bob Dylan, and she was presented with a certificate and a £100 voucher for Cass Art.

-26/10/2018Catch up on the latest edition of our art magazine.
-In this issue, we explore the Gen Z Yellow colour trend, delve into dark fairy tales with Xue Wang and explore Jeff Rowland's studio.
+26/10/2018Catch up on this archived issue of our art magazine.
+In this issue, we delve into dark fairy tales with Xue Wang, make cocktails with Peter Smith and explore Jeff Rowland's studio.

 Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
 Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance